Atomic Blonde: Sequel

 In July 2017, Leitch expressed a desire to develop a sequel film to Atomic Blonde, saying that the project is dependent on the first film's success.
 In May 2018, Theron confirmed that a sequel was in active development.
 By July 2019, Leitch announced that the project is in development as a production deal with a streaming service company, while the filmmaker's wife Kelly McCormick, will return as producer.
 By April 2020, it was announced the film was in development as a Netflix exclusive film, while Theron will also be a producer.

 Potential crossover with John Wick

-In July 2017, Leitch discussed the potential of a crossover film featuring Atomic Blonde and the John Wick franchise.
+In July 2017, Leitch was asked about the potential of a crossover film featuring Atomic Blonde and the John Wick franchise.
 Leitch directed the former, after previously co-directing the first John Wick film.
-The filmmaker stated that all individuals involved have discussed the possibility, and that they would do it once there was a good enough story worked out.
+The filmmaker stated that it sounded like a great idea.